LinusLarrabee/Hello-Puzzle/README.md

 # Hello-Puzzle
 Still deserve complicating.
 The Srand doesn't work as accepted.
-The UI is not well.
+And the UI is not well.